 - how your project or event supports recovery and regeneration objectives under the Greater Christchurch Regeneration Act 2016 and Regenerate Christchurch’s Vision and Objectives for the Ōtākaro-Avon River Corridor

 Your project or event must be temporary – either a one-off or short-term initiative for up to six months.
 If it is permanent, it will be declined and you will need to apply to the Council.

 When you use the RRZ land, you’ll need to -

-- let other users of the RRZ – like neighbours, and the public – know about your event or project
+- let other users of the RRZ – like neighbours, and possibly the public – know about your event or project

 - keep LINZ updated about your project or event